MCP Servers for Design: How Sailop Integrates with Any AI Agent

 npx -y sailop mcpHow Agents Use the Tools

-The power of MCP is that the agent decides when to call each tool.
-A typical flow looks like this:
+The point of MCP is that the agent decides when to call what.
+A real session looks like this:

 - Agent generates initial code